Reports of whale colliding with boat with 11 on board near Kaikōura, rescue underway

-Emergency services are rushing to an unfolding incident near Kaikōura and locals understand a whale has collided with a boat.
+A rescue operation is underway in the water near Kaikōura and locals understand a whale has collided with a boat.

 It's understood that 11 people were on board at the time of the incident and several are still being rescued.
 Two helicopters were dispatched to help.